dell/karavi-metrics-powerflex/docs/GETTING_STARTED_GUIDE.md

 1. To tag (with the "latest" tag) and push the image to the local Docker repository run the following: `make tag push`

 __Note:__ If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository

-## Deploying Karavi Metrics for PowerFlex

-This project is deployed using Helm.
-Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex).

-If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
-You simply need to override the helm chart value pointing to where the image lives.
-See [Karavi Metrics for PowerFlex Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-metrics-powerflex) for more details.

 ## Testing Karavi Metrics for PowerFlex